-Life continues in Santa Ursula, but I was no longer on autopilot.
-I felt like a person who has been reborn to be more brace and confident.
-I continued seeking new challenges and opportunities within and outside of school.
+Life continued in Santa Ursula, but I was no longer on autopilot.
+I felt like a person who had been reborn to be more active and confident.
+I continued seeking new opportunities within and outside of school.
 I realized that being afraid of failure only holds you back from achieving your goals.
-So, I started taking small steps by joining the student council and developing new skills such as graphic design.
-I even joined a medical NGO and flew 2000 km away to Maluku to help people.
+So, I started taking small steps by joining the student council and developing new skills, such as graphic design.
+I even joined a medical NGO and flew 2,000 km away to Maluku to help people.
 I stayed there for two weeks with unfamiliar faces.
-My old self won’t bother to join such trip because I will be exposing myself too much.
-Turns out, the internship opened my eyes about what it truly means to become a doctor, and I came to cherish the people I met there.
-From art to healthcare, I am engaged.
+My old self wouldn’t have bothered to join such a trip.
+Turns out, the internship opened my eyes to what it truly means to become a doctor, and I came to cherish the people I met there.
+From art to healthcare, I’ve become engaged in what I do.

-I broke out of my bubble of comfort.
-Long gone is the timid girl who chooses easy paths.
+I broke out of my comfort bubble.
+Long gone was the timid girl who chose comfort.
 Now, the only constant is change and it all started from saying yes to new opportunities.

+Hi Graciella!

+You experienced a great event that triggered you to be more active and involved in different aspects, which is awesome.

+I wish you all the best in your future endeavors!

+Fedora Elrica Gracia

+All-In Essay Editor

 Hi Graciella!